omoral02/ui_dashboard/README.md

 _There are two ways to change Webpack's environment from `development` to `production` mode._

-1. Changing the `const dev_mode` comperative operator using `process.env.NODE_ENV (!== || ==) production` boolean result will toggle the ternary operator found in the property `config.mode:` to `dev_mode ? development : production`.
+1. Changing the comperative operator using `const dev_mode = process.env.NODE_ENV (!== || ==) production` boolean result will toggle the ternary operator found in the property to `config.mode: dev_mode ? 'development' : 'production'`.
 Mode and output is logged on compile.

 OR

-2. You can remove or change the `NODE_ENV=` environment variable argument used in the package.json script declarations:
+2. You can remove or change the `NODE_ENV=` environment variable argument used in the package.json script declarations so that Webpack defaults to initial config:

         "scripts": {
             "dev:server": "./warning.sh && NODE_ENV=development ./node_modules/.bin/webpack-dev-server",